 Our Christmas adventure took us across the Nullarbor to spend Christmas with cousins Micheal, Christine and Elizabeth and their families.
 Christmas day hottest and most humid Christmas Day in Melbourne for many years.

-Our first port o' call was cousin Glenyis in Gisborne where tue to form we experianced a frosty morning (lucky we took our doona).
+Our first port o' call was cousin Glenyis in Gisborne where we experianced a frosty morning (lucky we took our doona).

 Prior to heading Melbourne we visited Rodney's newphew's in Charlton, they were in the middle of the best harvest on record going back over 60 years.